Stratis-Dermanoutsos/Full-Stack-Notes/README.md

 Days that are missing were spent with practice on a technology mentioned in the near previous ones.

 Tools I already know and use won't appear here.
+However, I will probably include some sources I used to learn them in the past.

 ### 1 HTTP